kieranpotts/rootfiles/.github/ISSUE_TEMPLATE/FEATURE.md

 assignees: ''
 ---

-Use the following template to provide information about the changes in functionality you propose to introduce to the software.
+> Use this issue template to provide information about new **features** or changes in **functionality** you propose to introduce to the software.
 Delete any sections from the template that are not applicable.

+## Summary of changes

+> Summarise all the changes that you propose be introduced:

+- xxx
+- xxx
+- xxx

-## User Stories
+## User stories

-Write one or more user stories that describe the proposed feature and its benefits from the perspective of particular groups of users.
-Use the following template for each story:
+> Write one or more user stories that describe the proposed feature, or how existing behaviours will change or be deprecated.
+User stories should clearly signal the benefits of the changes from the perspective of particular groups of users.
+Alternatively, there may be commercial motivations for introducing some changes, such as high running costs.
+In this case, tell the user story from the perspective of the software vendor.
+>
+> Use the following template for each story:

 ```
 In order to [do something]